 Decoration Day for Harley Cemetery is the 2nd Sunday in August.

 BTHS is now on Twitter!
 Follow us: HistoricalSociety@BTHS (This might be changing. will try to keep you informed if it does. )

 Check tabs above for upcoming events!
 Meetings are the 4th Tuesday of the month, from March through November.
 We do meet during the summer months.
 In the meantime, you may still email us (see contact info tab).
 Visits to the museum may be arranged if you’d like to come out to see us.

 Check out the Digital Historical Collection site for the archives and photos from the Museum that are online.

 Thank you for visiting the official website.
 The historical society was formed in 1986, and is an affiliate member of the Ontario Historical Society and the Ontario Museums Association

 The museum has only volunteers – we have no paid staff.
-Currently we are open by chance, or by contacting a member.
-We hope to set up a more organized schedule as we move forward.
+Currently we are quite often open Wednesday afternoons, or by contacting a member. .

 We are now listed on the Ontario Museums Association site: museumsontario.ca